 How To Get Rid Of Them

-These bees are usually very easy to move on, without the use of poisons, sprays, and other lethal methods.
+These bees are usually very easy to move on, without the use of overly harmful poisons, sprays, and other lethal methods.

-You should be able to put the garden hose down into the nest to flood it.
-The nests have multiple exits/entrances, and they will quickly move to another location.
+If you have to move them, turn the garden hose on low and put it down into the nest to flood it.
+Ground bee nests have multiple exits/entrances, and they will quickly move to another location.
 Hopefully not in your section!

 Bees In The Ground